 David Sherman received his BA in psychology from Cornell University in Ithaca, NY.
 He received his Ph.
 D. in psychology from Stanford University, and completed a post-doctoral fellowship in Health Psychology at UCLA.
-He is a professor of social psychology in the Department of Psychological & Brain Sciences at UCSB.
-Dr. Sherman was an Associate Editor at the Journal of Personality and Social Psychology (2011-2017), served as president of the International Society for Self and Identity (2016-2018) and is currently the Editor of Personality and Social Psychology Review (2018-2021).
+He is a professor of social psychology in the Department of Psychological & Brain Sciences at UCSB, where he has been on the faculty since 2003.
+Dr. Sherman served as Editor of Personality and Social Psychology Review (2018-2021), as an Associate Editor at the Journal of Personality and Social Psychology (2011-2017), and as president of the International Society for Self and Identity (2016-2018).
 His research, which is supported by grants from the National Science Foundation, centers on how people respond to information and events that threaten the self.

 David Sherman’s research examines the role of the self in responding to threats and stressful events.
 In one line of research, he examines the psychology of self-defense, that is, why people often respond defensively to threats to the self, and how this defensiveness can be reduced.
 In particular, he examines how self-affirmation can make people less defensive and more open to threatening events (e.g., negative health information or information critical of one’s group).
 He also examines the circumstances in which self-affirmation can help people sustain motivation and performance when experiencing stressful and threatening events.